 Last but not least, there is another type of oil that a lot of people assume would be fine to spray all over their air fryer basket, that actually isn’t at all!!
 This would be the spray on oil mixtures that have become popular over recent years.

 These oils often claim to be healthier and lighter, whilst still offering a non stick quality.
 If I say the name PAM spray, I think you will know what I am talking about.
+They are all over Amazon and have good reviews over there, but are 100% not suitable for an air fryer!

 The problem is that these spray oils often have other additives and propellants added.
 These extra ingredients could have a negative impact on your non stick surface.
 Also, if there are any areas where the PAM spray is not burned off, it can start to build up.
 This build up can get sticky itself over time.